VinZCodz/vinz_jotter/README.md

 # Vinz Jotter AI
 A Multi-Agentic AI performing content generation (for Articles, Post, Blogs) based on user query and further delegating/suprivising it to sub agents to research, analyze and critique before final draft.

+To understand the below concepts, please have a look here: https://www.linkedin.com/pulse/essential-knowledge-build-multi-agent-system-mas-vinayaka-swamy-h-m-xr4ac

+I've explained in great detail from basic to advanced coverage.

 ## Concepts Implemented:
-- Multi Agentic System:
+- Multi Agentic System.
-- Custom Sub Graph, Sub State and Hand-Off to Agents:
+- Custom Sub Graph, Sub State and Hand-Off to Agents.
-- Multi Agentic Patterns like:
+- Multi Agentic Patterns like.
-	- Supervisor:
+	- Supervisor.
-	- Reflection:
+	- Reflection.
-	- Router:
+	- Router.
-- Prompt Template and Structured Output:
+- Prompt Template and Structured Output.
-- Multiple Models of Groq Cloud:
+- Multiple Models of Groq Cloud.

 ## Multi Agentic System Flow:
 - **Conversational Agent Flow** with the User: To enrich Supervisor Agent with user inputs and hands-off.